nextgis/docs_ngcom/source/data_services.rst

 #.
 Press :guilabel:`Create` button.
 If WFS service is created successfully you'll see its name in :guilabel:`Child resources` pane of the relevant Resource group.

 .. note::
-        Provided link is not meant to be clicked on (opened with regular browser).
-You will need to copy and paste in WFS-capable client, such as for example NextGIS QGIS.
+        Link that appears after WFS service is created is not meant to be opened with a regular browser.
+You will need to copy and paste it in the WFS-capable client, such as for example `NextGIS QGIS <http://nextgis.com/nextgis-qgis/>`_.

 .. note::
 	By default WFS service publishes 1000 objects.
 To increase this number change :guilabel:`Default count of returned features` value in :guilabel:`WFS service` tab.